List of defunct law enforcement agencies of Massachusetts: Massachusetts Department of Developmental Services Police

-The Massachusetts Department of Developmental Services (DDS) Police patrolled properties operated by DDS such as the Wrentham Developmental Center in Wrentham, Massachusetts.
+The Massachusetts Department of Developmental Services (DDS) Police patrolled properties operated by the DDS, such as the Wrentham Developmental Center in Wrentham, Massachusetts.
 Select personnel were sworn as "special state police officers."
-DDS Police personnel carried most standard law enforcement equipment but did not carry firearms.
+The DDS Police personnel carried most standard law enforcement equipment, but did not carry firearms.
 Rather than comply with the new standards set by the 2020 "Massachusetts Police Reform Law," the DDS and its parent agency, the Executive Office of Health and Humans Services, elected to disband the DDS Police, replacing them with non-sworn, un-armed security personnel, despite the Massachusetts POST Commission exempting the DDS Police from the new law.

 Massachusetts Department of Mental Health Police

-The Massachusetts Department of Mental Health (DMH) Police patrolled properties operated by DMH such as the Worcester Recovery Center and Hospital, Massachusetts Mental Health Center, Bridgewater State Hospital, and the Dr. Solomon Carter Mental Health Center.
+The Massachusetts Department of Mental Health (DMH) Police patrolled properties operated by the DMH, such as the Worcester Recovery Center and Hospital, the Massachusetts Mental Health Center, the Bridgewater State Hospital, and the Dr. Solomon Carter Mental Health Center.
 Select personnel were sworn as "special state police officers."
-DMH Police personnel carried most standard law enforcement equipment but did not carry firearms.
+DMH Police personnel carried most standard law enforcement equipment, but did not carry firearms.
 Rather than comply with the new standards set by the 2020 "Massachusetts Police Reform Law," the DMH and its parent agency, the Executive Office of Health and Humans Services, elected to disband the DMH Police, replacing them with non-sworn, un-armed security personnel, despite the Massachusetts POST Commission exempting the DMH Police from the new law.

 Massachusetts Department of Mental Retardation Police

-The Massachusetts Department of Mental Retardation (DMR) Police patrolled properties operated by DMR such as the Walter E. Fernald Developmental Center in Waltham, Massachusetts.
+The Massachusetts Department of Mental Retardation (DMR) Police patrolled properties operated by the DMR, such as the Walter E. Fernald Developmental Center in Waltham, Massachusetts.
 Select personnel were sworn as "special state police officers."
-DMR Police personnel carried most standard law enforcement equipment but did not carry firearms.
+DMR Police personnel carried most standard law enforcement equipment, but did not carry firearms.
 The DMR was re-named to the Massachusetts Department of Developmental Services around 2007, with the DMR Police becoming the DDS Police.